Training and Experience

 Dr. Tobin says:

-I practiced as a clinical psychologist in California for over 35 years.
-I am now also licensed in Oregon and Washington, with offices in Northeast Portland and West Linn, OR.
+I practiced as a clinical psychologist in California for over 35 years, though am now licensed just in Oregon, with offices in Northeast Portland and West Linn, Oregon.
 I'm an integrative therapist.
 My experience is broad and deep with active use and extensive knowledge of numerous types of psychotherapy.

 My early training at the University of Michigan was in psychodynamic therapy.
 I trained with Fritz Perls, MD, the founder of Gestalt Therapy in the 1960's, then certified as a Gestalt Therapist with Perls and James Simkin, Ph.D and went on to become Co-Founder and President of the Gestalt Therapy Institute of Los Angeles.